DamianRavn/Assignment3_LostInTranslation_react/README.md

 ### Executing program

-* 'npm run dev' to run on localhost
+* 'npm start' to run on localhost

 ## Help